broadinstitute/CommunityAMARETTO/README.md

 genetics, epigenetics and transcriptomics.

-We developed *Community-AMARETTO* to integrate multiple regulatory networks across multiple systems to provide key information about cross-systems shared and distinct mechanisms.
-More specifically *Community-AMARETTO* algorithm integrates multiple regulatory networks inferred by the AMARETTO algorithm [1].
-Community-AMARETTO algorithm consists of 1) constructing a master network composed of multiple regulatory networks followed by 2) detecting groups (communities) of circuits that are shared across systems as well as highliting circuits that are system-specific and distinct.
+We developed *Community-AMARETTO* to integrate multiple regulatory networks inferred by the AMARETTO algorithm [1] across multiple systems to highlight key information about cross-systems shared and distinct mechanisms.
+More specifically, Community-AMARETTO algorithm consists of 1) constructing a master network composed of multiple regulatory networks followed by 2) detecting groups (communities) of circuits that are shared across systems as well as highliting circuits that are system-specific and distinct.

 ## Installation

 Install from the GitHub repository using devtools:
 ``` r
 library(devtools)
 install_github("broadinstitute/CommunityAMARETTO")